About Winter Activities in Chamonix

 Also see: Disabled Skiing in Chamonix

-Unfortunately, heli-skiing is not permitted in France, however some of the ski schools, adventure companies, local flight companies and mountain guide companies will offer a pick-up/drop-off heli skiing service for you where you will be taken over the border into Italy or Switzerland.
+Unfortunately, heli-skiing is not permitted in France.
+However, thanks to Chamonix's location just on the border with Switzerland and Italy, some of the ski schools, adventure companies, local flight companies and mountain guide companies offer a pick-up/drop-off heli-skiing service for you where you will be taken over the border and ski down (even back across into France again).
 It is expensive, but definitely a once in a lifetime experience!

-Sit back and admire the mountains from even higher up.
+Sit back and admire the Mont Blanc massif from even higher up.
 Daily panoramic helicopter flights are available (weather permitting) with a number of local flight companies.
-Relax and enjoy the stunning views as you fly over the snow-capped mountain tops, glaciers and alpine forests of the Alps.
+Relax and enjoy the stunning views as you fly over the snow-capped mountain tops, glaciers and alpine forests of the highest mountains in western Europe.

 Horse-drawn sleigh rides